Do-it-yourself projects and plans for anyone who can swing a hammer.

 I’ll admit that, until recently, I had no idea that motor oil could be recycled.
 I also didn’t realize that motor oil never goes bad—it just gets dirty.
 That means used oil can be re-refined into base stock for lubricating oil, and it can be recycled over and over again.

 What about you?
 Have you ever recycled your used motor oil after changing your car’s oil?
 What about asking the local mechanic what they do with the oil?
 Most people are too busy to even remember to change their car’s oil, let alone think about recycling the used oil.
-In fact, the Environmental Protection Agency (EPA) estimates that over 200 million gallons of motor oil are improperly disposed of.
+In fact, the Environmental Protection Agency

 That can have a huge environmental impact.
 The used oil from just one oil change can contaminate 1 million gallons of fresh water—a full year’s supply for 50 people.
 If, like me, you change your oil every 3,000 miles (as recommended), you might have roughly three or four oil changes every year.
 That’s a lot of oil that could contaminate the earth if disposed of improperly.